wurstbroteater/HomeTemp/readme.md

 playground for everything.

 ## Installation Instructions

 The following steps needs to be performed once to assure correct driver setup.

 ### Install Chromedriver

-Selenium is used to fetch data from endpoints which rely on javascript.
+Selenium is used to fetch data from endpoints which rely on Javascript.
-On a raspberry pi, installl chromium driver with the following command and set permissions:
+On a raspberry pi, install chromium driver with the following command and set permissions:

 ```
 sudo apt-get install chromium-chromedriver